 Is this program right for you?

-This program is for students with at least two years of college level Russian and with a interest in Russian language acquisition.
+This program is for students with at least one year of college level Russian and with a interest in Russian language acquisition.
 All courses in this program are taught in Russian.

-American Councils for International Education's semester Russian Language and Area Studies Program (RLASP) is designed to maximize linguistic and cultural immersion in Russian society.
-Students have the option of studying in one of three locations for a semester or a year:
+American Councils for International Education's semester Russian Language and Area Studies Program (RLASP) is designed to maximize linguistic and cultural immersion in Russian.
+Students have the option of studying in one of four locations for a semester or a year:

 - The Moscow International University: Moscow International is the first accredited private university in the post-Soviet Russian federation.
 It specializes in the teaching of foreign languages, economics, finance, management, ecology and sociology.
 The American Councils places students in the university's department of Russian as a foreign language.